atolab/zhe/README.md

 8730.204 [5] 3440640 0 [21488498,15559]
 ```

-To build it, `gcc -std=gnu99 -g -Wall -O2 -DNDEBUG -Isrc -Itest src/*.c test/[mptz]*.c -o zhe` should suffice (the curious wildcard for the "test" directory is because of the roundtrip test program that also lives there).
-On a Mac one can use `xcodebuild -quiet -configuration Release`.

 ## Roundtrip

-The roundtrip test program is helpfully named "roundtrip" and is inconveniently located in the same test directory.
-To build it, use `gcc -std=gnu99 -g -Wall -O2 -DNDEBUG -Isrc -Itest src/*.c test/[rptz]*.c -o zhe`.
-On a Mac one can use `xcodebuild -quiet -configuration Release` as well.
+The roundtrip test program is helpfully named "roundtrip" and is located in the same test directory.
 The roundtrip program is really primitive in that it one *must* start the server first by running `roundtrip pong`, then start `roundtrip ping` and hope that the 1s delay built-in to ping is sufficient to cover the discovery time.
 It can only do reliable communication and does not tolerate sample loss at all.

 Typical output (on a pair of RPi3's) is: